Austria Job Interview Tips

 Business cards, letters of reference and photocopies of academic certificates at initial interviews are customary.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression at Austria job interview!
 Smile lightly and show your friendly face.

-Remember, how you dress is the one of the most important parts in not being hired.
+Remember, how you dress is the one of the most important parts in being hired for available jobs.

 So, check the Austria dress code